RareSkills/blog/erc-721-enumerable/erc-721-enumerable.md

 ![_removeTokenFromAllTokensEnumeration() function](https://static.wixstatic.com/media/706568_9c5d8079465d423e98faec61dfe95ceb~mv2.png/v1/fill/w_740,h_283,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/706568_9c5d8079465d423e98faec61dfe95ceb~mv2.png)

-## Putting The Pieces Together: The _updateFunction
+## Putting The Pieces Together: The _update Function

 The _four_ private functions that we briefly learned about in the previous section are used by the `_update` function to mint, burn, or transfer NFTs.